 Furthermore, the choil allows the edge to be sharpened all of the way to the back and, when combined with the short ricasso, they form what passes for a small quillion.
 Furthermore, the full tang construction with the tapered handle slabs is a very ergonomic design; although I am not certain why if features two lanyard loops.

-Thus, while the basic lines of the original Marble’s Woodcraft knife have been faithfully preserved in the BRK Trail Buddy, the BRK design has provided this classic knife design with a much needed overhaul.
+Thus, while the basic lines of the original Marble’s Woodcraft knife have been faithfully preserved in the River Knives Trail Buddy, the BRK design has provided this classic knife design with a much needed overhaul.
 Consequently, the modern rendition of this popular classic is a compact, lightweight, fast handling, general purpose hunter/skinner that clearly reflects the purpose of the original design by G.W.
 Brooks.